LowTechCoder/rpi4-retroarch-guide/README.md

 >Start Menu > Preferences > Screen Configuration

-Now, right click on the screen to see the resolution and Frequency to 1920x1080 and 60.00Hz
+Now, right click on the screen to see the Resolution and Frequency to 1920x1080 and 60.00Hz

 ## Install RetroARch